|UTI - Trade ID for EMIR derivatives reporting purposes|

 Hence, the same Trade ID should be allowed to be used in both those jurisdictions for reporting the given contract in order to facilitate the reconciliation among all the data sets.

-Commission Implementing Regulation No 1247/2012 specifies that the Trade ID can have up to 52 characters.
 Therefore a Trade ID that is less than 52 characters in length is permissible provided that it meets the other criteria laid out here.
 There is no requirement to pad out Trade ID values to make them 52 characters long.

 Entities eligible to assign UTI